-New Jersey has one the most traffics in the country and it is well-known for it, both among New Jerseyans and anyone who crosses the state.
-The average commute time in New Jersey is more than 30 minutes, 25% higher than the rest of the US.
-Though, even in New Jersey, there are counties much worse than others. the northeastern counties have particularly bad traffic.
+New Jersey has one of the most traffic in the country, and it is well-known for it among New Jerseyans and anyone who crosses the state.
+The average commute time in New Jersey is more than 30 minutes, 25% higher than in the rest of the US.
+Though, even in New Jersey, there are counties much worse than others.
+The northeastern counties have particularly bad traffic.

-Even during the Pandemic, the most congested stretch of road in America was in New Jersey.
-There were fewer vehicles everywhere but those who travel along Interstate 95 and George Washington Bridge still got the largest traffic jams in America.
+Even during the Pandemic, New Jersey was the most congested stretch of road in America.
+Fewer vehicles were everywhere, but those who traveled along Interstate 95 and George Washington Bridge still got the largest traffic jams in America.
 According to studies, more than 40% of NY’s roads are near or exceeding capacity.
 The roadways are more crowded and congested for a longer period of time.

-The distinct design, menu, and ambiance of American diner is a cultural mark and one of the famous things about the USA, but it is particularly characteristic of the state of New Jersey.
+The American diner’s distinct design, menu, and ambiance is a cultural mark and one of the famous things about the USA.
+Still, it is particularly characteristic of the state of New Jersey.
 The original diners used to have a distinct architecture with a long narrow structure looking like shiny rail cars with eye-catching neons and lightning.

-Diners typically serve juicy burgers, hot coffee, milkshakes, chicken wings, and other delicious but most importantly fast and comfort food.
-They were the perfect answer to the need of truck drivers and other people on the road, whether they are visiting or just crossing through the garden state.
+Diners typically serve juicy burgers, hot coffee, milkshakes, chicken wings, and other delicious but, most importantly, fast and comfort food.
+They were the perfect answer to the need of truck drivers and other people on the road, whether they were visiting or just crossing through the garden state.

 Plus, going to a diner is one of the finest experiences to have in New Jersey.

-Atlantic city is a coastal resort town, famous for its huge boardwalk, casinos, and beaches.
-It also inspired the street names of the US version of the monopoly board game and is home to the Miss America pageant since 1921.
+Atlantic City is a coastal resort town famous for its huge boardwalk, casinos, and beaches.
+It also inspired the street names of the US version of the monopoly board game and has been home to the Miss America pageant since 1921.

-Gambling is legal in Atlantic city since 1976 and it is the only site in NJ where casinos are legal.
-Though, their success is relative with several going bankrupt and closing.
-Today (2021), there are 9 casinos, employing thousands of people, receiving millions of visitors, and making billion dollars in revenue.
+Gambling has been legal in Atlantic City since 1976, and it is the only site in NJ where casinos are legal.
+Though, their success is relative, with several going bankrupt and closing.
+Today (2021), nine casinos employ thousands of people, receive millions of visitors, and make billions of dollars in revenue.

 Opened in 1870, the Atlantic City boardwalk was the first boardwalk in the united states.
-It starts at Absecon Inlet in the north and goes along the beach to the city and then continues to Ventnor city.
+It starts at Absecon Inlet in the north, goes along the beach to the city, and continues to Ventnor city.
 It is one of the most iconic landmarks in New Jersey and the most famous boardwalk in the USA.
 The Atlantic City Boardwalk passes through several casinos, many stores, restaurants, and other attractions.

-Besides Atlantic city, which has some nice beaches but it’s much more famous for the boardwalk and casinos, there are lots of other wonderful beaches and resort towns along the New Jersey Shore.
+Besides Atlantic city, which has some nice beaches but is much more famous for the boardwalk and casinos, there are many other wonderful beaches and resort towns along the New Jersey Shore.

-There are over 50 resort towns on the Jersey Shore, which include some of the most notorious like Seaside Heights, Wildwood, Asbury Park, Cape May, and obviously Atlantic city.
+There are over 50 resort towns on the Jersey Shore, including some of the most notorious, like Seaside Heights, Wildwood, Asbury Park, Cape May, and Atlantic City.

-Besides all the attractions, resorts, and landmarks, it’s the beaches that really attract people to the New Jersey shore.
+Besides all the attractions, resorts, and landmarks, the beaches attract people to the New Jersey shore.
 There are dozens of wonderful pristine beaches, but we need to mention some of the most popular: